 Grief and loss books are a huge help when suffering through your pain and depression.
 Reading is a healing experience.
 Why?
 Perhaps because it allows us to see that others suffer as well.
 We aren’t the only ones.
 It’s like allowing someone to come alongside us in our pain who has gone through the same...

 I myself found great therapy in reading the biographies, journals and poems of others who wrote through their pain.
 Reading a grief poem, for example, can be like someone has gone inside your heart and expressed all that pain for you.

 1. "Tear Soup"

-I heard about this grief and loss book from a woman whose husband was a recent colleague of mine.
+I heard about this book from a woman whose husband was a recent colleague of mine.
 She lost her husband, my former colleague, in a car crash.
 She was in the passenger seat while he was driving when a semi truck driving way too fast and making a turn smashed into their vehicle.
 He was killed instantly.
 They had just celebrated their 1 year anniversary, I believe a few months, before the crash.
 Since that tragic accident, she has been mourning and grieving his early departure.